Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 While these aren’t part of the regular city bus system, they do accept T-money cards if you board mid-route.

-Fares are a bit higher than standard buses, but the comfort and simplicity, especially when you’ve just landed, make it a smart choice.
+Fares are a bit higher than standard buses, but the convenience is worth it when you’ve just landed with luggage.

 Click HERE for more info on the Airport bus schedules